-There are no four-year colleges or universities within the school district's boundaries; however, Northampton Community College maintains a small satellite campus just outside of Milford Borough.
-East Stroudsburg University, Orange County Community College, and Sussex County Community College are within commuting distance.
+There are no four-year colleges or universities within the school district's boundaries; however, East Stroudsburg University, Orange County Community College, and Sussex County Community College are within commuting distance.
+Northampton Community College maintains a satellite campus for Pike and Wayne County residents that offers a selection of credit or personal enrichment classes, as well as online courses, that allow residents to finish a degree close to home.
+In addition, Lackawanna College's Lake Region Center provides educational opportunities for residents in Pike and Wayne counties.
 The Pennsylvania Environmental Education Center (PEEC), located in the national park, offers workshops for both students and adults.